logo

 Collective Investment Schemes

-Malta offers a competitive and comprehensive legal framework for the establishment of various types of investment funds within the European Union.
+Malta offers a competitive and comprehensive legal framework for the establishment of various types of investment funds within the EU.
 To this end a fund may be set up as a:

 • SICAV (investment company with variable share capital - i.e. open-ended fund);